-It’s easier than ever to handle divorce on your own.
-In a few short steps, you can download all the necessary forms, pay the appropriate fees, file what you need to file, and dissolve your marriage.
+It’s easier than ever to handle a divorce on your own.
+In a few short steps, you can download the necessary forms, pay the appropriate fees, file what you need to file, and dissolve your marriage.
 That’s all well and good in simple, straightforward cases where you and your spouse agree on things.
 But what if that’s not the situation?

-The short answer is yes, if your spouse hires a divorce lawyer, you should probably also hire one.
+The short answer is: yes, if your spouse hires a divorce lawyer, you should probably also hire one.

 Divorce often becomes complicated in short order, even if it appears simple on the surface.
 In general, in all but the most basic cases, it’s in your best interest to have an experienced attorney on your side.
-They can guide you through the process, show you the ins and outs, and make sure you handle everything correctly.
+They guide you through the process, show you the ins and outs, and make sure you handle everything correctly.

 This is especially true if your soon-to-be-ex hires a divorce lawyer.
 Even if you go to great lengths to educate yourself about laws and prepare, an attorney has been through this before.

 Benefits Of Representing Yourself

-Utilizing online guides or kits, it’s possible to do things for little more than filing fees and a handful of other costs.
-Potentially saving thousands of dollars is an attractive option, which is why this strategy has become so popular.
+Utilizing online guides or kits, it’s possible to end your marriage for little more than filing fees and a handful of other costs.
+Potentially saving thousands of dollars is an attractive option.
+That’s why this strategy has become so popular.

 This works best in relatively straightforward cases.
-If you and your spouse can act amicably and work together, there’s no reason why you can’t handle things without a divorce lawyer.
+If you and your spouse act amicably and work together, there’s no reason why you can’t handle things without a divorce lawyer.